BY JORDAN KILLEBREW | April 26, 2019

 When awarding Jean the Abercrombie Community Excellence Award in 2014, United Way’s Flannery Hill wrote, “For 40 years, she has been a founder, major supporter and guiding hand in creating and sustaining organizations to preserve our fragile environment and improve the education, health, safety and quality of life for Santa Barbara’s most vulnerable women, children and families.”

 Jean was fond of saying that she was happiest on horseback, but she clearly also took great pleasure in helping others.
 That is a legacy we are proud to be associated with.
 Farewell, Jean, and thank you.

-Jean’s family and friends want to celebrate the life of this remarkable woman and the indelible mark she left on the people and places she loved.
-Please join us in Santa Barbara for a celebration of Jean’s vision and energy from 3 to 6 pm on Sunday, June 30th.
-For additional details and to rsvp, please visit the website: jeanschuyler.forevermissed.com or call 805-450-2613.
+Jean’s family and friends celebrated the life of this remarkable woman and the indelible mark she left on the people and places she loved on Sunday, June 30, 2019 in Santa Barbara.
+For additional details, please visit the website: jeanschuyler.forevermissed.com.